Microsoft Project Review

 Microsoft Project Plan 3 Features

-The resource management tools essentially allow you to add other members to a project and assign tasks to them.
-You’re able to separate your team members into teams (known as Groups) and assign each team a set of tasks or a project.
+The resource management tools allow you to add members to a project and assign them tasks.
+You’re able to separate your team members into teams (Groups) and assign each team a set of tasks or a project.
+The budgeting features allow you to track costs and ensure resource allocation is handled correctly.

 Those on Project Plan 3 can also use the desktop version of the software.
 Remember, it only functions on Windows, and you’re limited to five PCs per Microsoft Office license.